awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 ## Authentication and Access Control<a name="auth-access-intro"></a>

 You must have valid credentials to make Amazon EFS API requests, such as create a file system\.
 In addition, you must also have permissions to create or access resources\.
 By default, when you use the root account credentials of your AWS account you can create and access resources owned by that account\.
-However, we do not recommend using root account credentials\.
-In addition, any AWS Identity and Access Management \(IAM\) users and roles you create in your account must be granted permissions to create or access resources\.
-For more information about permissions, see [Authentication and Access Control for Amazon EFS](auth-and-access-control.md)\.
+However, we don't recommend using root account credentials\.
+In addition, any AWS Identity and Access Management \(IAM\) users and roles that you create in your account must be granted permissions to create or access resources\.
+For more information about permissions, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.

+IAM authorization for NFS clients is an additional security option for Amazon EFS that uses IAM to simplify access management for Network File System \(NFS\) clients at scale\.
+With IAM authorization for NFS clients, you can use IAM to manage access to an EFS file system in an inherently scalable way\.
+IAM authorization for NFS clients is also optimized for cloud environments\.
+For more information on using IAM authorization for NFS clients, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.

 ## Data Consistency in Amazon EFS<a name="consistency"></a>